Enrich Your Homeschool Curriculum with These Online Resources

 - Offering an online textbook as well as documents from United States history and short videos, Digital History is a great supplement to learning about our nation's history.

-- National Geographic Education is a fantastic source for gathering material for your social studies class.
+- National Geographic Education is a fantastic source for gathering material for your social studies or geography class.
 Not only does the site give suggestions about what to teach based on current events, but also it supplies you with online maps and other resources to add to the information you present to your kids.

 - TIME For Kids is Time Magazine's edition just for children.
 This site covers the latest world news and events applicable to children.